'Ara: History

 Burial caves along with white mosaic pavements have been excavated at the village.

 Pottery remains from the Middle Bronze IIb and forward have been found here.

 Some of the burial caves have been dated to the Middle and Late Bronze Ages and the Roman era.
 Byzantine lamps, glass vases and ceramics have also been found.

 A building from the Umayyad era have been excavated in the village.
 It included many pottery objects and a glass jar, all from the same period.

-Ottoman era
+Ottoman Empire

 'Ara, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village appeared in the tax registers as being in the Nahiya of Shara of the Liwa of Lajjun.
 It had a population of 2 Muslim households and paid a fixed tax rate of 25% on wheat, barley, vines, and goats or beehives; a total of 1,800 akçe.

 In 1882, PEF's Survey of Western Palestine noted "traces of ruins on a prominent mound with a well."